How should I prepare for a treatment?

 The National Institute of Health (NIH) and World Health Organization (WHO) recognize acupuncture as effective for treating the following conditions:

 Acupuncture is extremely safe in the hands of a trained and licensed professional.
 Each needle is individually packaged, sterile, and disposable after one-time use.
 Acupuncture is also safe and can be exceptionally helpful during pregnancy.
 It can help reduce morning sickness and digestive complaints, ease body aches nd pain, prevent mastitis (infection of breast tissue), and manage insomnia as well as assist the healing process of postpartum recovery.

 Acupuncture sensation is a unique experience for each person.
 Some people feel a quick pinch when the needle is inserted and others do not feel anything.
 After the needle is inserted, many people report feelings of heaviness, tingling, dull achiness, or warmth.
 You may feel relaxed and it is very common to fall asleep during treatments.
 Acupuncture is not painful.
 Keeping open communication with your practitioner is very important and together you will create a comfortable experience and increase the effectiveness of your treatment

 What is your cancellation policy?

 Please provide us with at least 24 hours notice to cancel or change an appointment.
-Missed appointments will be charged the full rate of the service.
+This allows us time to fill the spot.
+Missed appointments will be charged a $50.00 fee.